 I’ve had some success with daily fantasy golf, but I’m by no means an expert.
 Everyone has their own strategy and as you play more you will figure out what works for you when picking your lineup.
 That said, here are a few things that I look at:

-• Compare Prices to Odds – One of the main things I do when picking my lineup is look for under-priced players by comparing their “outright winner” odds to their price.
-If a player has the 20th best odds to win the tournament at Bet365, but a DFS site may have them as the 30th highest priced player, you can expect that player will be on some of my lineups.
+- Compare Prices to Odds – One of the main things I do when picking my lineup is look for under-priced players by comparing their “outright winner” odds to their price.
+If a player has the 20th best odds to win the tournament at Bet365, but a DFS site may have them as the 30th highest priced player, you can expect that player will be in some of my lineups.
 Our golf betting page outlines some of the various odds you can look at and compare to the DFS prices.

-• Past Performance at the Course – This plays into the previous tip in that you need to find players who can play well on the course.
+- Past Performance at the Course – This plays into the previous tip in that you need to find players who can play well on the course.
 Past performances is an ideal way to know how each players game matches up with the course.
 Don’t look at the players results in past tournaments if the tourney jumps between courses.
 Try to stick with looking at their results on the specific course that the tournament will be played on this week.

-• Current Form – You always want to take players who are playing at the top of their game.
+- Current Form – You always want to take players who are playing at the top of their game.
 I like to look for players who have been performing well, but not winning in recent weeks because I find that players prices will jump significantly after a win, while they may remain low even after a few top 10 finishes in a row.

-• Research Like Crazy – The more information you have to pick your golfers the better.
+- Research Like Crazy – The more information you have to pick your golfers the better.
 My buddy is always trying new strategies with his teams.
 Most recently he’s looking at how players perform in the first two rounds when they play early on day 1 and late on day 2 vs late on day 1 and early on day 2, and it’s actually brought some pretty interesting results.
 Just keep researching and trying to improve your knowledge of the game and the players and you will do well.

 Check out our Daily Fantasy Sports page to see pages like this one for other popular daily fantasy sports.